mendix/docs/content/studio/navigation.md

 1. Click the **Navigation Document** icon in the left menu bar to open the **Navigation**.

-2. Click a plus at the end of the navigation tree to create a menu item, or click a plus next to the existing navigation item to create its sub-item
+2. Click a plus at the bottom of the navigation tree to create a menu item, or click a plus next to the existing navigation item to create its sub-item

     ![](attachments/navigation/adding-navigation-items.png)